JSzitas/nlsolver/README.md

 # Notes

-[^lambda_note]: This flexibility is included for cases where you want to implicitly bundle mutable data within the struct, and do not want to have to pass the data (e.g. through a pointer) to your objective function.
+[^lambda_note] This flexibility is included for cases where you want to implicitly bundle mutable data within the struct, and do not want to have to pass the data (e.g. through a pointer) to your objective function.
-This makes the overall design cleaner - if your objective function needs data, mainstains state, or does anything else on evaluation, you can keep the entirety of that within the struct (and even extract it after the solver finishes).
-If you do not need the functionality and you simply want to optimize some ad-hoc function, using a lambda is probably much simpler and cleaner.
+This makes the overall design cleaner - if your objective function needs data, maintains state, or does anything else on evaluation, you can keep the entirety of that within the struct (and even extract it after the solver finishes).
+If you do not need the functionality, and you simply want to optimize some ad-hoc function, using a lambda is probably much simpler and cleaner.